pulse-framework/pulse/README.md

 }
 ```

-mapData has access to all public facing **data, filters, groups, indexes** and even **actions**. \_Using mapData enures this component is tracked as a dependency inside Pulse so that it can be reactive.
+mapData has access to all public facing **data, filters, groups, indexes** and even **actions**.
+Using mapData enures this component is tracked as a dependency inside Pulse so that it can be reactive.

 Now you can access `customName` in the component instance.

 **Note: `mapData()` is read only.** To mutate data or call actions, you must use the Pulse instance itself.
-A good way is to export the Pulse instance and import it into your component.
+A good way is to export the Pulse instance and import it into your component as shown earlier.

 _For convinence with Vue, each collection is fully accessable on the component (non reactively) under \$ namespace.
 EG: `this.$collection.somethingToChange = true`._